fieldtrip/website/tutorial/mouse_eeg.md

 FIXME insert figure (7 layout plot)

-If you are satisfy with the result, you should save it to a MATLAB file.
-However, in the case of this specific tutorial you probably don't want to overwrite the mat file that you downloaded, but rather read it from disk and inspect it with **[ft_plot_layout](/reference/plotting/ft_plot_layout)**.
+If you are satisfied with the result, you should save it to a MATLAB file.
+However, in the case of this specific tutorial you probably don't want to overwrite the mat file that you have downloaded, but rather want to read that from disk and inspect it with **[ft_plot_layout](/reference/plotting/ft_plot_layout)**.

     if false
       save mouse_layout.mat layout